microsoft/artifacts-credprovider/README.md

 ### Azure DevOps Server
 The Azure Artifacts Credential Provider may not be necessary for an on-premises Azure DevOps Server on Windows.
 If the credential provider is needed, it cannot acquire credentials interactively, therefore, the `ARTIFACTS_CREDENTIALPROVIDER_EXTERNAL_FEED_ENDPOINTS` environment variable must be used as an alternative.
 Supply a [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops) directly using the `ARTIFACTS_CREDENTIALPROVIDER_EXTERNAL_FEED_ENDPOINTS` [environment variable](#environment-variables).

-From Azure DevOps Server 2020 RC1 forward, the NuGet Authenticate task can be used in Pipelines.
+From Azure DevOps Server 2020 RC1 forward, the [NuGetAuthenticate](https://docs.microsoft.com/azure/devops/pipelines/tasks/package/nuget-authenticate) task can be used in Pipelines.

 ## Session Token Cache Locations